danield33/EduPulse-App/docs/project_docs/DevelopmentGuide.md

   * Reliability improvements and prevent file corruption which have been occurring and also enable redudancy
   * Reduce hosting costs as VPS can have less storage
   * Reduces load on postgres database and prevent slow writes caused by writing videos
+* AWS S3 or other blog storage for image storage
+  * Currently storing images in the script of postgres database under the `lesson_scenario` table.
+For the same reasonsa as above, we'd want to not do this.
 * Better ffmpeg updates
   * Instead of re-rendering the entire video when editing, determine what segments were changed and only update them (Faster loading times).
 * Limit ffmpeg compute usage
-  * When ffmpeg is running, it uses most/all the system's resources, blocking other server requests which can lead to other user's experience
+  * When ffmpeg is running, it uses most/all the system's resources, blocking other server requests which can lead to other user's experience stopping altogether
 	* Alternative can be to move ffmpeg to other compute services like AWS Lambdas
 * Reducing unused API endpoints
   * The current backend includes many API endpoints that are unused